datarobot/airflow-provider-datarobot/docs/examples/deployment_prediction_generation.md

 # Deployment Prediction Generation
 `path: datarobot_provider/examples/deployment_prediction_generation.py`

-Example of Aiflow DAG for DataRobot data deployment and prediction generation.
+This is an example of an Aiflow DAG for DataRobot data deployment and prediction generation.
 This DAG will create a new deployment from a registered model and demonstrate how to generate predictions from the deployment.

 ## Requirements